 When you were diagnosed with AL amyloidosis, you might have felt like you were alone.
 But beyond your family and friends, there is also a team of healthcare professionals who are with you every step of the way.
-There to help you find treatment options for the best outcomes.
+They are there to help you find treatment options for the best outcomes.
 In addition, there are patient advocacy groups who are also always here to help.
 Find out more about these below.

 Your care team is known as 'multidisciplinary' because it includes specialists from different areas of medicine, working together for your wellbeing.
 Understanding their roles and responsibilities will help you prepare questions to ask during your treatment visits.